jlparkI/xGPR/docs/static_layers.rst

      - | One of ``maxpool``, ``maxpool_loc``.
 The former uses
        | global max pooling.
 The latter uses global max pooling
        | but also subtracts the average of the convolution results
-       | for each datapoint from the output, which sometimes
+       | for each datapoint from the output, which often
        | improves performance.